Wacom-Developer/signature-sdk-js/GETTING-STARTED.md

 - Capture signature from STU tablet: With an attached STU, capture a new signature.
 - Capture signature from Generic device: With an attached integrated pen device, capture a new signature.

-In the case of the latter two option, the user will have the option to save the signature as a .png, .txt on in Wacom's .fss (Forensic Signature Stream) format.
+In the case of the latter two options, the user will have the option to save the signature as a .png, .txt on in Wacom's .fss (Forensic Signature Stream) format.

 After using all three sections, the signature image will appear at the bottom.